 Skylight

-You can send videos directly to the frame, with support for clips up to one minute in length.
-However, with Skylight frames, sending videos and adding captions is only available through a Skylight Plus subscription or by opting for the pricier Skylight Frame 2 model.
+You can send videos directly to the Skylight frame, with support for clips up to one minute.
+However, sending videos and adding captions is only available through a Skylight Plus subscription or by opting for the pricier Skylight Frame 2 model.

-Sharing and uploading content to digital frames provide a simple, efficient way to update displays without needing physical pictures.
+Sharing and uploading content to digital frames is a simple, efficient way to update displays without needing physical pictures.

 PhotoSpring

 PhotoSpring makes sharing images a breeze.
-You can send photos to multiple frames simultaneously, so your loved ones can enjoy special moments, no matter where they are.
-Moreover, numerous family members can send images directly to the frame, making it easy for everyone to contribute and stay connected.
-The frame’s capability to upload videos and photos from various sources also guarantees a hassle-free transfer experience.
+You can send photos to multiple frames at once, so your loved ones can enjoy special moments no matter where they are.
+Multiple family members can send images directly to the frame, making it easy for everyone to contribute and stay connected.
+The frame's ability to upload videos and photos from various sources also guarantees a hassle-free transfer experience.

-Additionally, PhotoSpring frames support USB and SD card uploads, which means they can function without Wi-Fi.
-This versatility ensures that families and friends can seamlessly share and enjoy memories together, even when your frame is offline.
+PhotoSpring frames also support USB and SD card uploads, which means they can function without Wi-Fi.
+This versatility ensures that families and friends can share and enjoy memories together, even when the frame is offline.

 Aura

-Aura frames provide you with unlimited storage space through cloud access so you can upload photos to multiple frames simultaneously.
-Like PhotoSpring, you can upload photos to multiple frames at the same time.
+Aura frames provide unlimited storage through cloud access, and you can upload photos to multiple frames at the same time.
 However, Aura doesn't allow multiple family members to send photos directly to the frame, which may limit collaborative sharing.

-Also keep in mind that all of their digital picture frames require a Wi-Fi connection to work, which can be inconvenient for those without consistent internet access.
+Keep in mind that all Aura frames require a Wi-Fi connection to work, which can be inconvenient for those without consistent internet access.

 Skylight

 Compared to Aura and PhotoSpring, Skylight offers limited storage capacity and fewer ways to upload photos, which may restrict the number of memories you can keep on display.
-Finally, its basic plan provides only limited features, requiring an upgrade to access certain functions.
+Its basic plan also provides only limited features, requiring an upgrade to access certain functions.

 Digital Photo Frame Types